manogna7/DevEase/README.md

 ---

-**DevEase** is more than just a tool—it's a **paradigm shift** in how websites are created.
+**DevEase** is more than just a tool it's a **paradigm shift** in how websites are created.
 By combining AI, visual editing, and framework flexibility, DevEase empowers users to bring their ideas to life faster and easier than ever before. 🚀